 Or, you could just take the easy option and choose one of Foxes pre-selected pumpkins, all nice and clean and ready to be rehomed.

 Get there: Driving is advised, see website for directions.

 Covent Garden Pumpkin Market

-Between 29 and 31 October, Covent Garden goes all New York on us, with a insta-worthy display of pumpkins.
+Through select dates in October (still TBA), Covent Garden goes all New York on us, with an insta-worthy display of pumpkins.

 We’re talking Chelsea Flower Show standard.
 Granted, you’re not unearthing them from the ground, but that doesn’t distract from the wow factor.
 Plus, there’s a ‘Bloody Bus’ serving cocktails to keep your cockles warm.

 With well over 200 hundred pumpkins, squashes and gourds (whatever they are) looking for a new home.
 Without a doubt, it’s the most central and stylish pumpkin patch in London and best of all, you can just rock up.

 For all the Instagram feels, the Pop Up Farm is a stylish pumpkin patch near London.
 Complete with photo-worthy wheelbarrows and beautiful backdrops of pumpkin fields, it’s more pick and pose than PYO!